Brad Pitt biography

 In 2009 he received his second Academy Award nomination, this time for his work in The Curious Case of Benjamin Button (2008).
 And just three years later he received an Academy Award nomination for best actor for his portrayal of Oakland A's general manager Billy Beane in Moneyball (2011).
 That was followed up by Killing Them Softly in 2012.
 His later films include World War Z (2013), The Counselor (2013), Oscar nominated film 12 Years a Slave (2013), Fury (2014), By the Sea (2015), directed by his wife Angelina Jolie, and The Big Short (2015).

-The heartthrob can now be seen in the dramedy War Machine (2016) alongside Tilda Swinton and Anthony Michael Hall, and the action drama Allied (2016) alongside Marion Cotillard.
+The heartthrob can be seen in the dramedy War Machine (2016) alongside Tilda Swinton and Anthony Michael Hall, and in the action drama Allied (2016) alongside Marion Cotillard.
 More recently, he can be seen in Quentin Tarantino's Once Upon a Time in Hollywood (2019) alongside Leonardo DiCaprio and in the sci-fi thriller Ad Astra (2019).